There’s a misconception that being quiet means you’re weak or lack confidence. But that’s far from the truth.

 In a world where everyone wants to be heard, a good listener is highly valued.

-For us quiet folks, this comes naturally.
-We’re more inclined to listen than talk, and that’s a strength we can capitalize on.
+For quiet individuals, this often comes naturally.
+They’re more inclined to listen than talk, and that’s a strength worth capitalizing on.

 Active listening isn’t just about being silent while others talk.
 It involves showing genuine interest, asking thoughtful questions, and providing relevant feedback.
 It’s about making the speaker feel valued and heard.